Spinal cord injury levels can be expressed in many ways and it is important to understand the correlations.

 Similarly, the entire lumbar spinal segment lies between T9 and T11 vertebrae and the sacral cord is between the T12 to L2 vertebrae.

-Course of Spinal Roots
+The course of Spinal Roots

 C1 spinal root exit the spinal column at the atlanto-occiput junction.
 C2 root exits at the atlanto-axis.
 The C3 roots exit between C2 and C3.
 The C8 root exits between C7 and T1.

 The first thoracic root or T1 exits the spinal cord between T1 and T2 vertebral bodies.
 The T12 root exits the spinal cord between T1 and L1.
 The L1 root exits the spinal cord between L1 and L2 bodies.
-The L5 root exits the cord between L1 and S1 bodies.
+The L5 root exits the cord between L5 and S1 bodies.

 Relation of Spinal and Vertebral Segments – Spinal Level vs Vertebral Level